parvxi/Peaklytics/README.md

 ## Acknowledgments

 A big thank you to the **Saudi Digital Academy** and **Le Wagon** for their support throughout this project.
 We also want to recognize our amazing TAs and team members for their creativity, patience, and dedication.

----

-Feel free to modify sections to fit your needs.
-Adding visuals, diagrams, or GIFs can also make the README more engaging for users.
-Let me know if you need further customization!